Kasher503/Expence-tracker/README.md

-This is a todo list app using react app
+This is an expence manager app using react app

 In this app you can manage your expence.
 You can see all your Expences , Income and Current balance You can see your transaction History and also delete it.
 It also delete form your records